 Ecologic Institute in ECONADAPT

-Ecologic Institute is involved in several tasks in ECONADAPT.
-It leads the development of the toolbox (manual and guidance documents) and data repository for economic assessment of adaptation targeted at economists and other end-users, in particular policy makers.
-Ecologic Institute is also involved in the review of the costs and benefits of adaptation and methodological developments for the measurement of non-monetary values, distributional parameters, and improved representation of spatial, temporal and sectoral dimensions.
-Furthermore, Ecologic Institute is involved in the application of new methods for the economic appraisal at project level.
+Ecologic Institute was also involved in the review of the costs and benefits of adaptation and methodological developments for the measurement of non-monetary values, distributional parameters, and improved representation of spatial, temporal and sectoral dimensions.
+Furthermore, Ecologic Institute was involved in the application of new methods for the economic appraisal at project level.